| Fruits

 in the estate.
 In the observation or neglect of this maxim consists what

 is called the equality or inequality of taxation."
+In changing this Mr. George says ("Progress

 and Poverty," book viii, ch. iii, subd.
 4): "Adam Smith